 Only the papers that meet our editorial criteria can be sent for formal peer-review.
 Submissions of insufficient interest or poor quality will be rejected promptly by Editor without external review.

-Typically, two or three review reports are required for each manuscript in external review.
+Typically, three review reports are required for each manuscript in external review.
 In these review reports, reviewers are welcomed to provide the Editors with a definite decision together with detailed comments, and provide the authors with specific suggestions on revision.

 Based on reviewers' advice, after careful consideration, the Editors will make possible decisions as below: